tc39/proposal-binary-ast/README.md

 These annotations would be specified as existing or new static semantics.

 Ultimately, this list is ad-hoc and the union of properties that various engines currently derive during parsing.
 With these annotations, engines may generate code for functions in a single forward pass without parsing the functions in entirety.
 If the needed hints are not present for an engine to do the single-pass fast path, the fallback is the existing analysis that engines already implement.
 Should the need for new annotations arise, we expect them to be standardized as new static semantics.

+Annotations and scopes are embedded in the AST just as any other node properties and use the same versioning mechanism.

 ### Deferred Early Errors